Instruction-based Time Series Editing: Experiments

-\textbf{Compared methods and implementation details.} We compare InstructTime with two state-of-the-art methods—TimeWeaver \cite{narasimhan2024time} and TEdit \cite{jing2024towards}—both of which are implemented with the sampling-based editing procedure introduced in~\cite{jing2024towards}.
-Since we relax the input requirement from requiring a triplet—comprising a time series, its original attributes, and target attributes—to only taking a time series and target attributes, we adopt the denoising diffusion probabilistic model sampler implemented in~\cite{jing2024towards}, which does not require the original attributes as input.
-For InstructTime, the time series encoder uses $k=8$ parallel CNNs with kernel sizes proportional to the time series length $T$, using fractions ${1, \frac{2}{3}, \frac{1}{2}, \frac{1}{3}, \frac{1}{4}, \frac{1}{6}, \frac{1}{8}, \frac{1}{10}}$.
+\textbf{Compared methods.} We compare InstructTime with two state-of-the-art methods—TimeWeaver \cite{narasimhan2024time} and TEdit \cite{jing2024towards}—both of which are implemented with the sampling-based editing procedure introduced in~\cite{jing2024towards}.
+Since we relax the input requirement from requiring a triplet—comprising a time series, its original attributes, and target attributes—to only taking a time series and target attributes, we adopt the denoising diffusion probabilistic model sampler implemented in~\cite{jing2024towards}, which does \textbf{not} require the original attributes as input.
+To use the same computing resource, modifications on configuration are verified to achieve same performance to the original configuration in the attribute-based editing setting.

+\textbf{Implementation details.} For InstructTime, the time series encoder uses $k=8$ parallel CNNs with kernel sizes proportional to the time series length $T$, using fractions ${1, \frac{2}{3}, \frac{1}{2}, \frac{1}{3}, \frac{1}{4}, \frac{1}{6}, \frac{1}{8}, \frac{1}{10}}$.
 Larger fractions (${1, \frac{2}{3}, \frac{1}{2}}$) are used to capture global properties such as trend and seasonality, while smaller fractions are intended to encode localized patterns such as abrupt shifts in mean and local variability.
+For the synthetic data where $T=200$, such design results in kernel sizes of $\{200,133,100,66,50,33,25,20\}$ after truncation toward zero.
+For the air quality data where $T=168$, the resulting kernel sizes are $\{168,112,84,56,42,28,21,16\}$.
+For the NICU data where $T=300$, the resulting kernel sizes are $\{300,200,150,100,75,50,37,30\}$.
 Text instructions are encoded using the pretrained SentenceTransformer model \textit{paraphrase-mpnet-base-v2}~\cite{reimers-2019-sentence-bert}, which provides effective embedding of rich semantic meaning from multiple sentences and is efficient to compute.
 The resulting vectors are then processed by $k=8$ parallel MLPs to generate instruction embeddings $\mathbf{z}_{\mathrm{c}}$.
 The embeddings $\mathbf{z}_{\mathrm{x}}$ and $\mathbf{z}_{\mathrm{c}}$ have dimension $D = 768$.
 When training InstructTime, we jointly optimize a contrastive loss and a reconstruction loss, with their relative contributions to the total loss controlled by a balancing weight $\alpha$.
 In our experiments, $\alpha$ is set so that the unit contribution of the reconstruction loss is $10^{-\gamma}$ relative to the contrastive loss, with $\gamma$ set to 1 by default.
-InstructTime is trained on all datasets using a single NVIDIA V100 GPU.
-Training completed within 1 hour for each dataset.